 I went to grab another water, no, changed my mind, I could hold off, I was okay.
 Even if I did pack them in ice.
 Maybe reach the roly-poly one?
 On the floor?
 Nope, bad idea.
 I could wait.

 You are the ugliest bugs, you know that.
 Ever see yourselves from the bottom?
 I don’t think so.
 I don’t recommend it.
 But you can sure hang on.
 So just please, keep at it.
 Almost there.

 Then I got an idea.
 It’s true, as much as I wanted to I couldn’t stop, we needed to get to the move.
 I was going fifty, as slow as possible really.
 My idea was, the bugs are treating this like a wind storm.
 And this storm will pass.
 An hour, you’ve hung on to gales for an hour, haven’t you?

-(Watch for Starting Over, the conclusion, coming in April).
+(Watch for Starting Over, the conclusion, coming soon).